The Apple

 I think I’m more intelligent in my dreams than I am when I’m awake… A few months ago I went to bed with a problem, fell asleep thinking about it and when I woke up I had a solution.

-The invisible thinker rules this hidden world where our creativity lives.
+The invisible thinker rules this hidden world where our creativity starts.
 Though it fulfills our requests for mundane details, it’s more than a database or a computer program.
 It collaborates with us to devise and improvise, and it even thinks for itself.
 It roams freely when relieved from its duty, eager to satisfy its own curiosity.
 Deepening our understanding with our internal agent heightens our creative potential.
 Especially if we don’t just ask but also listen.